ttammann/RandomImage/README.md

 # Random Image Viewer

 This app randomly shows 1 our of 15 Duck images.
+A Prometheus endpoint is enabled.

 The images are taken from this API: